sh13y/Collaborative-Notepad/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Create a new note or enter a custom URL.
 3. Invite your friends to join by sharing the URL.
+4. Toggle dark mode using the theme switch if you're coding at midnight.
-4. Start typing away while pretending to be productive!
+5. Start typing away while pretending to be productive!

 ## Contributing
 We love contributions!
 If you want to add features or fix bugs, feel free to fork the repository and submit a pull request.
 Just remember: